-In the event that a Complainant wishes for the College to proceed with an investigation and hearing into the allegations of Sexual Harassment pursuant to the grievance process procedures in this Policy, he or she must file a Formal Complaint.
-A Formal Complaint is a document alleging Sexual Harassment against a Respondent and requesting that the College investigate the allegation of Sexual Harassment.
-The Complainant must be participating in or attempting to access a College education program or activity at the time the Formal Complaint is submitted.
+In the event that a Complainant wishes for the College to proceed with an investigation and hearing into the allegations of Sex-Based Harassment pursuant to the grievance process procedures in this Policy, he or she must file a complaint.
+A complaint is an oral or written request to the College that requests the College investigate Sex-Based Harassment in a prompt and timely manner and make a determination.